 The sum of all wages, salaries, and income, plus adjustments to income, equals the taxpayer's adjusted gross income.

 The value of each exemption taken in 2017 is equal to $4,050.
 Taxpayers with adjusted gross income levels over $150,000 may lose part of this exemption, as determined in the instructions to Form 1040.
+Under the new law, personal exemptions are eliminated and state and local income taxes (such as property taxes) are limited to $10,000.

 The sum of adjusted gross income plus deductions and exemptions is equal to the total taxable income.
 If this value is less than zero, then no federal income taxes are due.